Frequently Asked Questions

 Common sales channels for microgreens include:

 Each channel has different pricing expectations, volume requirements, and logistics.
-Our Microgreen Masterclass covers business basics including sales channels and pricing strategies.
-But always do your own research too!
+Our Microgreen Masterclass covers business basics including sales channels and pricing strategies, and our Best Microgreens for Restaurants guide covers what chefs actually buy.
+Always do your own research too.

 How do I find restaurant clients for my microgreens?

 Start by visiting local restaurants that focus on farm-to-table, health-focused, or upscale dining.
 Bring fresh samples so chefs can see the quality and taste the product.
-Many chefs will appreciate the visual appeal and flavor intensity that fresh, locally grown microgreens bring to their dishes.
-Build relationships, be consistent with quality and delivery, and start small—even a few restaurant accounts can provide steady weekly revenue.
+Many chefs appreciate the visual appeal and flavor intensity that fresh, locally grown microgreens bring to their dishes.
+Build relationships, be consistent with quality and delivery, and start small.
+Even a few restaurant accounts can provide steady weekly revenue.

 Brand & Content Use